nhsconnect/digital-referrals/pages/deploy/live_support.md

 permalink: /live_support.html
 summary: "Information on support for live services"
 ---
-# Live systems support
+## Live systems support

 ### NHS National Service Desk
-For live issues please email the [NHS National Service Desk](mailto:ssd.nationalservicedesk@nhs.net) who will log the details and either resolve the incident or ensure it is passed on to the appropriate NHS Digital or provider resource for resolution.
+For support with a live system please email the [NHS National Service Desk](mailto:ssd.nationalservicedesk@nhs.net) who will log the details and either resolve the incident or ensure it is passed on to the appropriate NHS Digital or provider resource for resolution.
 Alternatively, you can call the NHS National Service Desk on 0300 303 5035.